Last updated on November 6th, 2019 at 01:32 pm

 There are two beaches at Pennekamp, both great places to relax, swim and snorkel.
 With almost everybody in the park heading out to the reefs, you pretty much have the beaches yourselves.

 The main beach is “Cannon Beach,” the busier of the two, near the concession buildings.
-My choice is the more remote “Far Beach,” a short walk or bike ride on a paved trail.
+My choice is the more remote “Far Beach,” a short ride on a paved road.

 Snorkeling off Cannon Beach will uncover artifacts from a 1715 Spanish ship wreck, and can make a good snorkeling experience, especially for children.
 Considerable marine life may be observed off both beaches in the seagrass beds.

 There are two nature trails, the Wild Tamarind Trail and the Mangrove Trail, which takes you out to an observation tower where you can view the park from a slight elevation.
 As of October 2019, the Mangrove Trail was closed as repairs continue on the boardwalk.

 Bicycles are good for transportation around the park from the campground with access to a paved bike trail alongside the Overseas Highway.
 This section of the trail is not picturesque.
 You would be better off racking your bikes further south.

 Read more: Our favorite beaches in the Florida Keys

 Camping at Pennekamp Coral Reef State Park

 Fair warning: Pennekamp is one of the most difficult parks in Florida to reserve a campsite, often booked solid for the 11-month advance reservation period, even in summer.